GonzalezFJR/cafea/analysis/tt5TeV/README.md

 To execute all the samples, you can use the script `run5TeV.sh`.

+## The config script

+The config script, `analysis/tt5TeV/config.py` is imported by all the plotting scripts of the repo.
+It contains basic information about paths, rebinnings and other stuff.
+You might want to modify some of the paths, especially some of the output paths, which are by default created according to the current date.
+It also define some labels to use in the legends, etc.

 ## QCD estimate

 To estimate QCD, you need to have run over all the samples and have a folder with all the .pkl.gz files.
 The script `SaveQCD.py` takes those inputs and creates a `QCD.pkl.gz` file with the QCD estimate.
 Run the script as: